Supercongruences involving products of two binomial coefficients

 Taking $x=1/2$ in (1.14)-(1.19) we immediately get the following result.

-\proclaim{Corollary 1.1} Let $p>3$ be a prime.
+\proclaim{Corollary 1.3} Let $p>3$ be a prime.
 Then

-\endproclaim \Remark.
-The first and the second congruences mod $p$ were obtained by Z. H. Sun [Su].
-The author [S4] and Z. H. Sun [Su] conjectured the first and the second congruences respectively. {\tt Mathematica} yields that
+\endproclaim \Remark\ 1.6.
+The first and the second congruences mod $p$ were obtained by Z.-H. Sun [Su].
+The author [S4] and Z.-H. Sun [Su] conjectured the first and the second congruences respectively.
+Inputting {\tt FullSimplify[Sum[k*Binomial[3k,k]Binomial[2k,k]/$54^\wedge$k,$\{$k,0,Infty$\}$]]}, we obtain from {\tt Mathematica} the exact result